E

 EMERALD

 Color: Emerald is a beryl that gets its colors from traces of chromium, vanadium, and iron.
-Its color range is from light green with yellow or blue tones to a deep dark green.
+Its color range is from light green with yellow or blue tones to a deep dark green, bluish-green, light green to yellowish-green, light to dark green .
 Today, the most desirable emerald color is bluish-green to pure green with vivid color saturation.

 Treatments: Emerald is often treated to improve color and/or clarity by the processes of dyeing and fracture filling.